numpy/numpy/doc/neps/c-masked-array.rst

 Data That Doesn't Exist
 =======================

-Another useful interpretation is that the masked elements should be treated as if they didn't exist in the array, and the operation should do its best to interpret what that means according to the data that's left.
+Another useful interpretation is that the missing elements should be treated as if they didn't exist in the array, and the operation should do its best to interpret what that means according to the data that's left.
 In this case, 'mean(a)' would compute the mean of just